PE and Sport Premium Grant 2018/19

 - PE Leader release to develop the quality of dance throughout the school.

 - We have joined our local schools in an Association to support the School Games Programme.
 The Association provides professional development opportunities to improve the delivery of sport for both curricular and enrichment activities.

 - A contribution will be allocated to fund PE Leader release to continue to attend all School Games events, Change for Life festivals, London Youth Games and friendly tournaments organised with local schools.

-- PE Leader release to train children for competitive tournaments.
+- PE Leader release and specialist coaches to train children for competitive tournaments.

 - A contribution will be allocated to fund the provision of coaches to regularly run fully inclusive intra school tournaments and a School Sports Day at Sutcliffe Park Athletics Track.

 - Specialist coaches will be employed to identify and nurture the talent of more able children.

 - Children in years 5&6 will be targeted to receive extra swimming tuition.

 - Further equipment will be purchased to enhance the quality of all PE lessons e.g. basketball posts.